tejasraibagi26/tejasraibagi26/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on An app to connect labourers connect.
+- 🔭 I’m currently working on An app to connect laborers connect.
 - 🌱 I’m currently learning Flutter and NodeJs
 - 💬 Ask me about my passion
 - ⚡ Fun fact: I